Memory Backdoor Attacks on Neural Networks: Ethics Considerations

 Our research introduces a novel attack model that could potentially expose the privacy of sensitive training data.
-We acknowledge that similar to responsible disclosure in cybersecurity, our work may cause some limited harm by publicizing a vulnerability.
+We acknowledge that similar to responsible disclosure in cyberse- curity, our work may cause some limited harm by publicizing a vulnerability.
 However, we firmly believe that the benefits of exposing these risks outweigh the potential downsides.
-Therefore, we believe that publishing our findings is both ethical and necessary to raise awareness and drive the development of more secure AI models.
+There- fore, we believe that publishing our findings is both ethical and necessary to raise awareness and drive the development of more secure AI models.
 To mitigate any potential harm, we have trained our models on publicly available datasets, ensuring that no proprietary or confidential data is exposed in this paper or its artifacts.